ravachol/kew/README.md

 ## Features

- * Search a music library with partial words
+ * Search a music library with partial titles
  * Display album covers as ASCII art.
  * Creates a playlist automatically based on matched directory name
  * Control the player with previous, next and pause.